AkiKurisu/AkiBTDSL/README.md

 ## Compatible with AkiLabel

-The JIT of DSL relies on the meta data generated AOT in Editor.

-It supports use `AkiLabelAttribute`'s value as name to build behavior tree.
+DSL supports use `AkiLabelAttribute`'s value as name to build behavior tree.
 For example:

 ```
 Vector3 玩家位置 (0,0,0)